-- A tear in the heart muscle, which changes the way blood flows.
+- A tear in the heart muscle changes the way blood flows.

 - A weak heart that becomes even weaker (cardiomyopathy).

-Worsening of problems with heart valves, especially if aortic stenosis occurs (when the valve between the heart, the aorta and the main artery, does not open completely).
+It worsens problems with heart valves, mainly if aortic stenosis occurs (when the valve between the heart, the aorta, and the main artery, does not open completely).

-Medications such as beta blockers and calcium channel blockers or medications that are toxic to the heart.
+Medications such as beta-blockers and calcium channel blockers or medicines toxic to the heart.
 An example would be the cancer drug doxorubicin.

 - A tumor that grows in the heart (myxoma).